s-macke/coding-agent-benchmark/README.md

 # Refactor Single website HTML into npm package using vite, tailwind and typescript.
 - **Folder:** webapp
 - **Mode:** Agent
-- **Prompt:** `This is a single page application showing two text editors.
+- **Prompt:** `This is a single page application with a sidebar and a main view with a canvas.
 Refactor the single index.html file into a separate .css and .js file.`
 - **Prompt:** `Use vite as build tool for the webpage.
 For this, produce an initial npm package.`
 - **Prompt:** `Exchange JavaScript for TypeScript.`
 - **Prompt:** `Use tailwind instead of a simple .css file.`
-- **Prompt:** `Implement text editor instead of the mocks.`
-- **Prompt:** `Separate the assembler and C examples into files and load them on the selection of the dropdown.`
-- **Prompt:** `Write a syntax highlighter for MOS6502 assembler.`

-## Evaluate
+### Evaluate
-- Check for mobile readiness.
-Using of grids and not flexbox.
+- Check for correct display.
+Especially the sidebar on mobile
-- Bonus: Use an image as basis.
+- Bonus: Use the image as basis to produce the initial index.html.
-- Advanced test: Build syntax highlighter and implement text editor.
+- Uses flex or grid?

 # Write Basic Interpreter with Spec and examples.
 - **Folder:** basic
 - **Mode:** Plan
-- **Prompt:** `Read spec.md and implement a basic interpreter.`
+- **Prompt:** `Read requirements.md and implement a basic interpreter.`
-- Check the run of all basic example programs.
+- Check the all basic example programs.
 - Does the agent test the examples?
 - Does the agent support endless running programs?
 - Does the agent solve input commands for the examples?
+- Is the architecture Ok?

 # Write Assembler Parser with spec and examples.
 - **Folder:** asm
 - **Mode:** Plan
-- **Prompt:** `Read spec.md and implement an MOS6502 assembler parser according to spec.`
+- **Prompt:** `Read requirements.md and implement an MOS6502 assembler parser according to spec.`

-## Evaluate
+### Evaluate
-- TODO
+- Check the all example .asm files.
+- Are unit test automatically produced
+- Check if the correct opcodes are produced in store.asm

 # Refactor Python into Go.
 - **Folder:** decompiler